 The Heysen Trail is the longest designated walking trail in Australia.
 It runs for 1200km from Cape Jervis all the way up to Parachilna in the Flinders Ranges in South Australia.
 The trail crosses right through Deep Creek National Park, and you can cover a little bit of it on day hikes, such as part of the Deep Creek Circuit.

 However, SA Parks is now marketing the first 80km section of the Heysen Trail as the Wild South Coast Way.
-This soon to be upgraded part of the trail is going to be offered as a four night, five day multi-day hike with improved campgrounds and shelters, which will be great for those looking to do just a small section of the Heysen.
+This upgraded part of the trail is offered as a four night, five day multi-day hike with world-class campgrounds and shelters, which is great for those looking to do just a small section of the Heysen.
+Read my guide on hiking the Wild South Coast Way.

 You’ll need to be self-sufficient for the five day section and fit enough to tackle some undulating terrain.
-But, the views and sense of seclusion would be unmatched.
-You can find the Heysen Trail website here.
+But, the views and sense of seclusion is unmatched.
+If you’re interested in long distance hiking, read my guide to thru-hiking the Heysen Trail.

 Read next: 10 Tips for Your First Overnight Hike